dougeby/IntuneDocs/intune/store-apps-ios.md

 4. In the **Mobile apps** workload, choose **Manage** > Apps.
 5. Above the list of apps, choose **Add**.
 6. In the **Add App** blade, choose **Search the App Store**.
-7. In the **Apple App Store** blade, enter the name (or part of the name) in the search box.
+7. In the **Apple App Store** blade, select the select the App store country locale.
+8. Type the name (or part of the name) in the search box.
 Intune will search the store and return a list of relevant results.
-8. From the list, choose the app you want, then click **OK**.
+9. From the list, choose the app you want, then click **OK**.

 ## Step 2 - Configure app information